tinqlik/saaspocguide/docs/setting_up_hybrid_cloud/hybrid.md

 5. Click on **Copy to clipboard** to save the *Qlik Cloud Services format* token to be used in configuring your SaaS tenant

-6. Click on **Apply** to save the configuration
+6. Click on **Apply** to save the configuration **Note**: *If you click on **Test Connection** at this point, an error will occur as the SaaS tenant has not authorized the connection to the client-managed environment yet*

 ## Configuring Qlik Sense SaaS
 1. Navigate to the **Administration** console in your Qlik Sense SaaS tenant\